4d/4d-for-ios/docs/ProjectEditor-CreateNewProject.md

 Start your 4D application, open your current database, and go to **New > Mobile Project**.

-Give your project a name and click **Create**.
+Give your project a name and click on **Create**.

 ![Project Name](assets/en/project-editor/Project-creation-4D-for-iOS.png)

-The Welcome screen automatically appears to help you understand the basic concepts in 4D for iOS.
+The Welcome screen automatically appears, to help you understand the basic concepts of 4D for iOS.
 You can check the **Do not show again** option and this dialog will no longer be displayed.
-Click **Continue**.
+Click on **Continue**.

 ![Welcome Screen](assets/en/project-editor/Welcome-Screen-4D-for-iOS.png)